ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 This is a very simple problem.
 What if we could figured out a solution to this problem: How can we create a cache miss when the associated object changes?
-We've already demonstrated how we can explicity set a cache key.
+We've already demonstrated how we can explicitly set a cache key.
 What if we made a key that's dependent on the time the object was last updated?
 We can create a key composed of the record's ID and it's updated_at timestamp!
 This way the cache key will change as the content changes **and we will not have to expire things